 This borer is found in both hardwoods and softwoods but usually only those timbers that have been affected by moisture, wood rot or fungus.
 The holes resemble that of a 3-inch size nail hole and are randomly spaced.
 The powder again is very fine but appears moist and may stick to the sides of the Borer tunnels.

 Case History: Exopest recently went to a house in inner city Melbourne where the sub floor timbers of one complete room had been infested and eaten out by Australian wood borer.
 With brick foundations to every wall and no under floor ventilation under this particular room the conditions were exactly right for the borer to reach maximum breeding potential and infested floor joists, bearers and flooring.
-Major structural damage occured; all stemming from inadequate sub floor ventilation.
+Major structural damage occurred; all stemming from inadequate sub floor ventilation.
 In this case the entire sub floor timbers were removed, sub floor ventilation improvements installed (Fans and High Flow Vents) and a new floor after borer treatment with Boracol 200H.

 Exopest recommend improving subfloor ventilation by adding high air flow Aleta Vents and Solar powered Envirofans.
 Surface treatment using Boracol 200H or Perigen 500 to existing timbers and replacing heavily damaged timbers can control and protect against future attack.
 Call to find out more on 1800 686 299